CSCfi/csc-user-guide/docs/data/Allas/index.md

 ### Command line tools
 Available in Puhti.
-These can be installed to local Linux and Mac OSX
+These can be installed to local Linux and Mac OSX too.

    * [a-commands](using_allas/a_commands.md) Easy-to-use command line tools developed for using Allas in the CSC computing environments.
    * [rclone](using_allas/rclone.md) A versatile command line client for Allas and other object storage systems.